joaosoutto/Boiler_plate/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
 - `start`: starts a simple server with the build production code
+- `storybook`: starts storybook server
 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
-- `storybook`: runs storybook on `localhost:6006`
-- `build-storybook`: create the build version of storybook
 - `generate`: create new component and default archives for him (using plop)